guiyanahaha/Final-Project/README.md

 ## Code Structure

-The main code file is `robot_control.ino`, which includes the following functionalities:
+The main code file is `Main.ino`, which includes the following functionalities:

 - **Motor Control**: Controls the movement of the robot using PWM signals for different directions.
 - **Ultrasonic Sensor**: Uses an ultrasonic sensor to measure distances and make decisions based on obstacles.